-- 23.-(1) Requirements 21 and 22 will cease to have effect as soon as any of the following events occurs- - (a) the capture equipment is installed; - (b) the generating station is decommissioned; or - (c) the Secretary of State agrees in writing that requirements 21 and 22 shall cease to have effect - (2) Requirement 21 will cease to have effect if the requirement to hold land for the installation of capture equipment ceases to be included in law or planning policy as from time to time in force. - (3) Requirement 22 will cease to have effect if the requirement to submit a CCS monitoring report ceases to be included in law or planning policy as from time to time in force.
+23. Requirements 21 and 22 will cease to have effect as soon as any of the following events occurs-

+- (a) the capture equipment is installed; - (b) the generating station is decommissioned; or - (c) the Secretary of State agrees in writing that requirements 21 and 22 shall cease to have effect.